randomseed-io/bankster/README.md

 Clojure library to operate on monetary units with cryptocurrencies and custom currencies support.

-**This code is in beta stage.** It lacks some tests and string formatting functions.
-Please check it in a few days.

 ## Features

 * Pure Clojure implementation based on Java's BigDecimal.